iterative/dvc.org/content/docs/command-reference/import.md

 [track the data](https://dvc.org/doc/tutorials/get-started/data-versioning),
 `git add` (and `git commit`) the import stage.

-Note that import stages are considered always locked, meaning that if you run `dvc repro`, they won't be updated.
+Note that import stages are considered always [frozen](/doc/command-reference/freeze), meaning that if you run `dvc repro`, they won't be updated.
 Use `dvc update` to update the downloaded data artifact from the source repo.

 ## Options